 Johnny runs away from Father O'Hara's orphanage and becomes a roller skating star with the help of Mary Reeves.
 He becomes involved with women, including Polly, who only love him because he...
 See full summary »

 Prizefighter Johnny is in love with his promoter O'Malley's daughter Pat.
 His best friend, sports reporter Rick, is also in love with her but knows that she loves Johnny.
 Lonely Rick takes ...
 See full summary »

 Mae Doyle comes back to her hometown a cynical woman.
 Her brother Joe fears that his love, fish cannery worker Peggy, may wind up like Mae.
 Mae marries Jerry and has a baby; she is happy but restless, drawn to Jerry's friend Earl.

 Jeff Carter has put an end to the town's delinquency with a boys' club.
 Young hoodlum Danny shows up and influences teenagers Doris, Willy and Leo.
 They hang out at a juke joint where Eve ...
 See full summary »

-In 1876 Dawson wants to prevent a train from getting to Tomahawk CO on time, to keep it from competing with his stage coach line.
+In 1876, Dawson wants to prevent a train from getting to Tomahawk, Colorado on time, to keep it from competing with his stagecoach line.
 Kit, who must get the train to its goal, forces Johnny aboard as the needed passenger.
-Madame Adelaide's showgirls (including Marilyn as Clara) ride along and, en route to Tomahawk, join Johnny in "Oh, What a Forward Young Man You Are."
-Written by
+Madame Adelaide's showgirls (including Marilyn as Clara) ride along and, en route to Tomahawk, join Johnny in "Oh, What a Forward Young Man You Are".Written by

 Ed Stephan <firstname.lastname@example.org>

 0 of 1 people found this review helpful.

 Was this review helpful to you?